Skip to main content

 Voice typing and translation tools are also examples of text-based visual aids that help teach ELLs.
 Many voice-to-text applications exist to help students who might be confident in their vocabulary but still struggle with spelling and writing in English.
 When ELLs participate in regular content area courses, translation tools might also be beneficial for quickly grasping unfamiliar concepts.

-Student-Generated Visual Aids
+Student-generated Visual Aids

 ELLs can benefit from a host of self-created visual aids to recall and transfer knowledge.
 Graphic organizers, sentence frames and self-illustrated vocabulary cards are helpful tools students can develop themselves.
 Each of these allows students to tap into existing knowledge banks to solidify old lessons and comprehend new information.